Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 SaaS companies have experienced an unprecedented run since 2015.
 While the post-COVID monetary stimulus certainly provided the final push forward, we’ve seen that the bulk of appreciation happened during a period of stable growth in 2015-2020.

-Our proprietary Aventis SaaS index (consisting of 73 SaaS companies) peaked at more than 700 points (100 = January 1st, 2015) in early 2021, marked by a meme stock mania and SPAC boom.
+Our proprietary Aventis SaaS index (consisting of 69 SaaS companies as of February 2024) peaked at more than 700 points (100 = January 1st, 2015) in early 2021, marked by a meme stock mania and SPAC boom.
 This was also a period of peak IPO activity.

 The Federal Reserve put an end to the bull market in early 2022 and aggressively increased interest rates.